-As our nation faces the devastating aftermaths of Hurricanes Harvey & Irma, there is a critical need to provide help and hope to those who are suffering in Texas, Florida and the surrounding states.
-Give an Hour is proud to partner with the Red Cross to support those who have been affected by Hurricane Harvey & Irma.
+As our nation faces the devastating aftermath of Hurricane Florence, there is a critical need to provide help and hope to those who are suffering in North Carolina, South Carolina, Virginia and the surrounding states.
 You can read the press release here.
-Listed below are Give an Hour Providers who are available to provide support by phone to those in need.
+There are two links below – one to search for short term phone support and one to search for ongoing counseling.
 If you have any problems connecting with someone on this list or need further assistance, please contact us at firstname.lastname@example.org.

-In response to the devastation caused by Hurricanes Harvey and Irma, our organization and our generous providers are offering care and support to those affected.
+In response to the devastation caused by Hurricane Florence our organization and our generous providers are offering care and support to those affected.
 It may takes months – and possibly years – for some families to rebuild their lives.
 And it is often the emotional injuries – those we can’t easily see – that take the longest to heal.
 Give an Hour will be here to help.

 – Dr. Barbara Van Dahlen, Founder and President of Give an Hour